pietervdvn/MapComplete/Docs/CalculatedTags.md

 Information about the last edit of this object.
+This object will actually _rewrite_ some tags for features coming from overpass